United States military bands: 20th century to present

-By the early 1900s military bands were being established in the far-flung reaches of the American colonial empire.
+By the early 1900s, military bands were being established in the far-flung reaches of the American colonial empire.
 Most notable among them was the Philippine Constabulary Band under the direction of Walter Loving.
 The group, described by Army and Navy Life as "one of the finest of all military bands in the world," and credited with John Philip Sousa as being equal in quality to the U.S. Marine Band, led the 1909 U.S. presidential inauguration parade, the first time a band other than "The President's Own" had done so.

 During World War I, the U.S. armed forces experienced a great influx of professional civilian musicians resulting, in part, from the mobilization of 27 African-American regiments to augment the U.S. Army's existing four Black regiments.
 The regimental bands of these newly formed units were frequently led by Black blues and jazz musicians experienced performing in the clubs of New York and Chicago.
 Among them was James Reese Europe, whose 369th Regiment band (the "Harlem Hellfighters Band") is credited with introducing jazz to Europe.
 Regimental bands during this time varied greatly in size and quality and "intensive recruiting by an ambitious colonel with a band fund and an able conductor might coax a significant number of voluntary enlistments and result in a flexible, professional-quality ensemble."

 During World War II, the Women's Army Corps (WAC) formed female military bands to perform for departing and arriving troops, on training bases in the U.S., and as part of war bond drives, including the 404th Armed Service Forces Band, the only all-Black all-female band in U.S. military history.

+During World War II, the US Army Air Forces recruited Glenn Miller to lead its band.
+This resulted in a tradition of USAF bands often using contemporary music to entertain and inspire airmen.
+This history was reflected in the motion picture The Glenn Miller Story.

-In 1949 the U.S. Air Force established the USAF Drum and Bugle Corps and a USAF Pipe Band.
+In 1949, the U.S. Air Force established the USAF Drum and Bugle Corps and a USAF Pipe Band.
 The former group continued until it was eliminated in 1961 as a cost-cutting measure.
 The USAF Pipe Band was deactivated nine years later, in 1970.

 By the 20th century, military music had effectively ceased to be an integral part of combat operations with the existence of military bands becoming a function of public duties and troop morale and welfare.
 Occasional exceptions existed, however.
 One later example of the use of a band in combat occurred during the Vietnam War when U.S. Army Major-General John Hay ordered the 1st Infantry Division band to march down a road held by the North Vietnamese Army (NVA) while playing the "Colonel Bogey March".
 NVA forces were, reportedly, so confused by the impromptu parade that they withdrew from the area, allowing American infantry to seize the road without opposition.